-Magento and WordPress integration is considered as one of the best practice for your e-commerce website.
-A blogging, SEO and CMS platform together with the giant of e-commerce can make your website competitive even in today’s rough market conditions.
+Magento and WordPress integration is considered one of the best practices for your e-commerce website.
+Blogging, SEO and CMS platforms together with the giant of e-commerce can make your website competitive even in today’s tough market conditions.

-So, here are some benefits of the business ‘marriage’:
+So, here are some benefits to the business ‘marriage’:

 - You will have a possibility to integrate WordPress site and Magento store themes;

-- Having applied WordPress blog, you will Increase SEO of e-commerce products;
+- Having applied a WordPress blog, you will Increase SEO of e-commerce products;

 - Static blocks, navigation menus, cart data of both of the platforms are sharable;